Henrietta of England

 Henrietta of England (Henrietta Anne Stuart; 16 June 1644 O.S.
-[26 June 1644 N.S.] – 30 June 1670) was the youngest child of King Charles I of England and his wife, Henrietta Maria of France.
+[26 June 1644 N.S.] – 30 June 1670) was the youngest child of King Charles I of England and Henrietta Maria of France.
 She was Duchess of Orléans through her marriage to Philippe I, Duke of Orléans.

 Fleeing England with her mother as an infant in the midst of the English Civil War, Henrietta moved to the court of her first cousin King Louis XIV of France, where she was known as Minette.
-She married her cousin Philippe I, Duke of Orléans and became a fille de France, but their relationship was marked by frequent tensions over suitors common to the two.
+She married her cousin Philippe d'Orléans and became a fille de France, but their relationship was marked by frequent tensions over suitors common to the two.

 Henrietta played an instrumental role in negotiating the Secret Treaty of Dover between France and England against the Dutch Republic in June 1670, the same month as her unexpected death at the age of 26.
 Jacobite claims to the British throne after Henry Benedict Stuart's death descend from her daughter Anne Marie.